Jennie-QIAN/Jennie-QIAN/README.md

 I'm Zhenni, originally from Shanghai 🇨🇳 , now living in Paris 🇫🇷
 <br/>
 <br/>
-I was a product manager/consultant for 4 years, conceiving product visions, elaborating strategies, writing specs and US and empowering creatives to build meaningful, engaging and inclusive solutions.
+I've been a product manager/consultant for 4 years, conceiving product visions, elaborating strategies, writing specs and US and empowering creatives to build useful, engaging and inclusive solutions.
 <br/>
 <br/>
-👩🏻‍💻 Now, I am a full-stack developer with a product mindset, building usable and useful stuff, always placing users at the heart of every craft.
+👩🏻‍💻 Now, I am a full-stack developer with a product mindset, building meaningful and delightful stuff, always placing users at the heart of every craft.
 <br/>
 #### 🌟 Student for life.
 Stay hungry, stay foolish 😋
 <br/>